-Meta reportedly has a new division that researches new products to create “potential functions on ” across Facebook, Instagram and WhatsApp, according to an internal memo sent to employees last week and revealed by The Verge.
+Meta reportedly has a new division that is exploring new products to build "potential paid features" on Facebook, Instagram and WhatsApp services, according to an internal memo sent to employees last week and revealed by The Verge.

 The new division is Meta's first serious attempt at building paid features into the major social networking apps, which boast billions of users.
-It was created after the Meta's ad revenue has been hit hard by Apple's iOS ad tracking changes and a broader pullback on digital ad spending.
+It was created after Meta's ad business was hit hard by Apple's iOS ad tracking changes and a broader pullback on digital ad spending.

 In an interview with The Verge, Meta's vice president of monetization overseeing the new division, John Hegeman, said that the company will remain committed to ad development and that it does not plan to solicit payments from social media members. networks to disable ads in their apps.